deanbunn/Windows_System_Analysis_Lab/README.md

-## Beginning PowerShell for Windows System Analysis Lab
+## PowerShell for Windows System Analysis Lab

 Seven quick sessions to learn the basics of PowerShell while analysing the configuration of a Windows system.